Are Solar Panels Worth It in 2026? 12-13 Year Payback (Who Should Skip)

 2024: 1,766 kWh exported (partial year after upgrade)

-2025 Solar Export showing 3,914 kWh exported - full optimized year
+2025 Solar Export showing 3,914 kWh exported - full optimised year

-2025: 3,914 kWh exported (full optimized year)
+2025: 3,914 kWh exported (full optimised year)

-The Results: In 2025, nearly 4,000 kWh was exported—earning approximately £800 in export payments on top of bill savings from efficient battery use.
+The Results: In 2025, nearly 4,000 kWh was exported, earning approximately £800 in export payments on top of bill savings from efficient battery use.
 This isn’t typical, but it shows what’s achievable with smart tariff selection and active system management.

 Solar vs. Savings Account: The Investment View